 We prepare and serve meals at Sarah’s House, a local emergency and transitional housing program, on the second Sunday of the month during odd-numbered months.
 POP also donates clothing, personal items, and gift cards for back-to-school clothing to the residents.
 Our most recent meal fed 35 residents and had enough leftovers to provide lunch for […]

 A portion of our monthly Two Cents a Meal offering goes to S.O.M.E., which serves poor and homeless residents of Washington, D.C., and CARE, which serves poverty-stricken individuals and families worldwide.

 Congratulations to STAIR for being one of the recipients of the 2016 Exemplary Volunteer Awards given out by the Anne Arundel Public Schools.
 It is great to know that our work is making an impact in our community!
 This year, POP volunteers continued to work with students from Nantucket Elementary School in Crofton, providing after-school […]

 We provide food for Thanksgiving dinner to local families in need.
-Church members donate food and pack the bags, then deliver them on the Sunday before Thanksgiving.
+Church members donate food, the youth pack the bags, then church members deliver them on the Sunday before Thanksgiving.

 We prepare 70 bag lunches for the Light House Shelter, which provides services to homeless residents of Annapolis, on the last Sunday of each month at 9:30 a.m. in Fellowship Hall.
 While the church building is closed, we have been making monetary donations in lieu of providing bag lunches.
 We have also used their catering […]